microsoft/debug-adapter-protocol/specification.md

     preserveFocusHint?: boolean;

     /**
      * Additional information.
-E.g. if reason is 'exception', text contains the
+E.g. if reason is `exception`, text contains the
      * exception name.
 This string is shown in the UI.
      */
     text?: string;

     /**
-     * If 'allThreadsStopped' is true, a debug adapter can announce that all
+     * If `allThreadsStopped` is true, a debug adapter can announce that all
      * threads have stopped.
      * - The client should use this information to enable that all threads can
      * be expanded to access their stacktraces.